caraortizmah/atomistic_oscillator_strength/README.md

 ### pop_matrices/

-Here notebooks take the outputs from the [x-ray_scripting_out](https://github.com/caraortizmah/x-ray_scripting_out) repository (name will be changed soon) and calculate the atomistic oscillator strength.
+Here notebooks take the outputs from the [x-ray_scripting_out](https://github.com/caraortizmah/x-ray_scripting_out) repository and calculate the electron transition density atomic contribution matrix.

-There are two specific examples however the general case of a template to to the postanalysis is in the folder:
+There are two specific examples for the pair amino acid system Phe-Tyr for the first 17 excited states (FY_1-17) and for the first 26 excited states (newFY_1-26).
+The **standard case** of the postanalysis is the template in the folder:

 `Standard_analysis/` as `postanalysis_generalcase.ipynb` file.